blackTieV2/ZEIT8028/Assignments/Assignment2/Reports/First Draft.md

 #### **3. Was Anything Taken?**

 The investigation into the compromised system revealed that sensitive information was likely stolen from the host.
-The attacker used various tools and methods to extract and potentially exfiltrate critical data, including credential dumps and remote access through an SSH tunnel.
+The attacker used various tools and methods to extract and potentially exfiltrate critical data, including credential dumps, remote access through an SSH tunnel, and possible file transfers.

 ---